VICTORIA-OKESIPE/Reflexive-Journal/README.md

 ### Week 4 (March)
 1. Starting your day with your most difficult task...the one you are liable to avoid.
 2. Seeking accountability (tech-induced reminder or human)

+### Week 1 (April)
+1. Doing more than what is required.
+2. Pouring yourself into what you do.
+3. Lessons from Funke Akindele I wanna keep:
+4. Intentionality
+2. Relatable stories (stories that everyone will see themselves in it)
+3. Quality
+4. Consistency